NEWROPE/scnnr-ruby/README.md

   recognition = client.recognize_url(url, timeout: 10)
 rescue Scnnr::TimeoutError => e
   # You can fetch the result just like when the timeout value is zero or nil.
-  recognition = client.fetch(e.recognition.id, timeout: 10)
+  recognition = client.fetch(e.recognition, timeout: 10)
   recognition.finished? # => true or false
 rescue Scnnr::RecognitionFailed => e
   # Failed to recognize the image you requested.